 There are con artists to be sure, who simply go out on the streets to beg, acting like they were handicapped or insane, just so they wouldn’t have to do an honest day’s work.
 But in a country where the poor outnumber the wealthy and the not-so-wealthy in mind-boggling numbers, it is difficult, if not impossible, to distinguish between the two.

-Willie Revillame, an extremely popular celebrity in the Philippines especially among the poor, is now under fire for allowing a child named Jan-jan to simulate the dance of a male stripper on his game show.
-There are several clips all over the internet, and the first thing you would notice is that the child was crying while it was all happening, and that the audience, in a cruel display of heartlessness, was laughing.
-Revillame, who obviously possesses very little intellect, even went so far as to say that he admired the child for doing what he did just so he could help his family.
-He then gave Jan-jan P10,000 (around 200USD) as a prize for his performance.
+Willie Revillame, an extremely popular celebrity in the Philippines especially among the poor, was once under fire for allowing a child named Jan-jan to simulate the dance of a male stripper on his game show.
+There are several clips all over the internet, and the first thing you would notice is that the child was crying while it was all happening, and that the audience, in a cruel display of heartlessness, was .
+Revillame, obviously possessing very little empathy, even went so far as to say that he admired the child for doing what he did just so he could help his family.
+He then gave Jan-jan Php10,000 as a prize for his performance.

 When you watch the whole thing, it literally makes you want to throw up.
 Have our countrymen been ground so low that they would allow their children to do something so obviously horrible just so they can get by?
-Are TV shows (I'm pointing a finger at you Revillame) so blinded by the bottomline that they are willing to subject a child to pointless psychological abuse just so its audiences are entertained?
+Are TV shows so blinded by the bottom-line that they are willing to subject a child to pointless psychological abuse just so its audiences are entertained?
 When will we realize that these people who act like champions for the poor are nothing but greedy hypocritical sharks who really do nothing but profit from our less fortunate brethren?
 When will we realize that instead of helping, these shows cultivate a culture of mendicancy, where instead of being taught to stand on our own two feet, we are made to depend, our arms outstretched, on the alms given by false kings?

 In an obvious display of self-righteousness, one that shows his ignorance and malice and worthlessness, Revillame claims that he shouldn’t be criticized for what he did, and that he was only trying to help the poor and that he only wanted to make people happy.